 © 2016 Focus World

-Julia Ducournau's 'Raw' is gluttonous, gross, bloody, graphic, any word that critics and audiences afforded it to the point where people even left during screenings.
+Julia Ducournau's 'Raw' is gluttonous, gross, bloody and graphic to the point where people even left during screenings.
 Simply put, 'Raw' is a film about Justine, a lifelong vegetarian, discovering a deep-seated craving for human flesh that pushes and pulls her through extremes of guilt, lust, satisfaction, and pain.
 The scenes of Justine eating a finger with abandon and pleasure and biting the lip off a boy she is making out with are examples of how the film plunges into excess.
-The vicious gore combined with the rush of pleasure visible in Justine during these acts create a dizzying pull between disgust and enjoyment for the audience.
+The vicious gore combined with the rush of pleasure visible in Justine during these acts creates a dizzying pull between disgust and enjoyment for the audience.
 Do we celebrate Justine for finding pleasure in these base urges, or do we condemn her for something so obviously wrong?
 In reality, no one would celebrate Justine.
 But we do, simply because of the underlying humanity in the relationship between Justine and her sister, Alexia.
 Their relationship is tainted by violence, conflict, horror, and hatred, climaxing in a pile of blood and hedonism and vengeance, before stopping in its tracks to give way to an unsettling love.
 Justine loves her sister, and their parents loved each other, despite all their sickness, and this cuts through the 'too much' without taking from it.
 We see the pitfalls and troubles of their relationship, different, of course from regular sibling relationships in context, but similar in that these pitfalls happen without a loss of love between them.
 We don't live in a world with genetic cannibalism-related disorders, but we do live in a world where sisters love each other, and people fall in love despite the problems they face.
 This is a film of 'too much,' where the plot of the film is absurd and grotesque and so wildly different from anything we would truly see, but still retains the true reason we watch films: the humanity of it.
-We can lose ourselves in a psychological and physical horror film bursting with close-ups of torn human flesh and unapologetic imagery that overwhelms our senses in a meaningful, deliberate way and cutting close to our world through the people it portrays but straying far from it in the acts they commit.
+We can lose ourselves in a psychological horror film bursting with close-ups of torn human flesh and unapologetic imagery that overwhelms our senses in a meaningful, deliberate way.
+This cuts close to our world through the people it portrays, but strays far from it in the acts they commit.

-In a less obvious way, films such as Wes Anderson's 'The Grand Budapest Hotel' and 'The Life Aquatic with Steve Zissou' are also 'too much' and meander, slowly, purposefully, through meticulous direction, colour schemes, and style and equally excessive bouts of spontaneity and quirkiness.
+In a less obvious way, films such as Wes Anderson's 'The Grand Budapest Hotel' and 'The Life Aquatic with Steve Zissou' are also 'too much' and meander purposefully through meticulous direction, colour schemes, and style in equally excessive bouts of spontaneity and quirkiness.